Investor Relations Operational and Other Risks

 In recent years, increasingly urgent voices have been calling for measures to safeguard human rights, including strengthening of international standards on human rights.

 The ID Group takes these risks seriously.
-The Group has established the ID Group Human Rights Policy, supporting international norms respecting human rights.
-The Group clearly demonstrates conduct to which employees should refer in the course of their business activities and strives to foster a corporate culture of compliance with norms of human rights.
+The Group has established the ID Group Human Rights Policy, supporting and respecting international norms on human rights.
+The Group clearly demonstrates conduct to which employees should refer in the course of their business activities and exercises due diligence on human rights to identify, prevent and reduce negative impacts and risks from human-rights issues arising from business activities.
 Moreover, the Group provides training and other services to its business partners, encouraging them to familiarize themselves with and uphold the ID Group Human Rights Policy.
 Through these initiatives, the Group strives to conduct business with due respect for human rights.

 7. Natural disasters, conflict, terrorism and pandemic-level infectious diseases

-Such irregular events can obstruct the execution of Group operations.
+Such irregular events may obstruct the execution of Group operations.
 To minimize their impact, the Group has prepared a Crisis Management Manual and Business Continuity Plan (BCP).
 The Group has also taken a range of other preventive actions.
 Some head-office functions have been shifted to Sanin Business Process Outsourcing Center, mitigating risk from centralization, and the Group continues to advance diversification of work styles, including promotion of remote work.
-The Group will continue to strive to ensure business continuity, by accumulating stores of food and medical goods, revising manuals and conducting regular drills on the use of safety confirmation systems.
+The Group will continue to strive to ensure business continuity by accumulating stores of food and medical goods, revising manuals, and conducting regular drills on the use of safety confirmation systems.

 The Group also expects increasingly to engage in cross-disciplinary projects that straddle multiple services, as well as large-scale, bundled-contract-type projects.
 To manage such projects in a timely and accurate manner, the ID Group is revising its in-house project management procedures and overhauling management accounting and other in-house systems.